-In addition, TM6343 - Wilson (Project A-1) and TM6205 - Shepherd North (Project A-2), described in Table 5-12-15 and shown on Figure 5-1, are both currently undergoing environmental review and are anticipated to go before the City Council for consideration in Summer/Fall 20232024.
+TM6343 - Wilson (Project A-1) and TM6205 - Shepherd North (Project A-2), described in Table 5-15 and shown on Figure 5-1, are both currently undergoing environmental review and are anticipated to go before the City Council for consideration in 2024.
 If approved, both projects will then be submitted to LAFCO for annexation of the project sites.
 The annexation process typically takes about 90 days for completion and another 30 days for recordation.
 Review of construction plans would occur after Council approval of entitlements and the developers would then proceed with site improvements.
-While the annexation will likely occur after the start of the Housing Element planning period, City staff expects that construction could begin in 2024 is expected to being early in the planning period.
+While the annexation will likely occur after the start of the Housing Element planning period, construction is expected to being early in the planning period.
 TM6343 (Wilson) is estimated to provide 590 single-family lots and TM6205 (Shepherd North) is estimated to provide 605 single-family lots.
-Both projects are counted in the inventory as above moderate-income sites and program Program H24 has been added to the Housing Element to continue to ensure adequate sites are made available through the annexation process.
+Both projects are counted in the inventory as above moderate-income sites and Program H2 has been added to the Housing Element to continue to ensure adequate sites are made available through the annexation process.
 The following is a more detailed description of each project.